 How many alpacas are in North America?

-There are only about 50,000 registered alpacas in North America.
+There are only about 53,000 registered alpacas in North America according to the Alpaca Owners Association.
 In comparison, there are over 10 million sheep in the North America.

 How long have they been raised in the USA?